 - What if I feel like I’ve been exposed to the virus?

-Stillwater-based students who feel as though they have been exposed to the Coronavirus (COVID-19), are asked to stay home and call University Health Services (405-744-7665) during normal business hours, or your primary health care provider.
+Stillwater-based students who feel as though they have been exposed to the novel coronavirus (COVID-19), are asked to stay home and call University Health Services (405-744-7665) during normal business hours, or your primary health care provider.
 A brief screening will be performed by a nurse over the telephone and further instructions on care will be given at that time.
 There is also an Oklahoma hotline through the Oklahoma State Department of Health for any individual with questions: 1-877-715-8336.
 If you are having a medical emergency, please go to your nearest emergency room.

 Tulsa-based students who think they may have been in contact with someone who has or who is suspected of having the novel coronavirus and develop a fever with a cough or shortness of breath within 14 days of contact, call your physician immediately to discuss your history.
 Call first instead of going directly to the hospital, where you may infect other people.
 If you need information about free or low-cost health care clinics in Tulsa, please contact OSU-Tulsa Campus Life.

-- What does it mean to "self-isolate?"
+- What does it mean to self-isolate?

-- Stay off campus and stay home.
-Do not go to work, classes, athletic events, or other social or religious gatherings until 14 days after your departure from the country in question.
+Report any symptoms of COVID-19 immediately to University Health Services, Monday thru Friday 8 a.m. to 5 p.m.
+If you have a health emergency, please go to the nearest emergency room.
+Stay off campus and stay home.
+Do not go to work, or any social or religious gatherings until 14 days after your departure from the country in question.

 - What countries are considered high risk?